-If staff have any concerns over the security of their device, they must seek advice from Mrs Beard immediately.
+If staff have any concerns over the security of their device, they must seek advice from Shropshire ICT immediately and inform Mrs Beard of the incident.

 10. How the school will respond to issues of misuse

 Where a pupil misuses the school's ICT systems or internet, we will follow the procedures set out in our policies on behaviour.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.